Tax Guides! How fun!

-Is there an extension to file due to COVID-19?
+Q. Is there an extension to file this year due to COVID-19?

-Again, wish we had better news.
 Starting for 2020 incoming JETs, the provision in the US-Japan tax treaty which excluded U.S. ALTs from paying Japanese income taxes for a max of 2 years, appears to have been dissolved.
-However, if you already filed the necessary forms to obliterate your tax burden, either in 2018 or 2019, then enjoy being the last of us who get to enjoy the extra $$
+However, if you already filed the necessary forms to obliterate your tax burden, either in 2018 or 2019, then enjoy being the last of us who get to enjoy the extra $$.

-What happened to the whole health insurance debacle, where you have to file an extra form and potentially pay if you don’t have health insurance throughout the year?
+Q. What happened to the whole health insurance debacle where you have to file an extra form and potentially pay if you don’t have health insurance throughout the year?